 Youtube has a video for basically anything – from how to perfect the French nasal vowels to advanced Swahili!
 It has a wealth of informational videos but you will need to have some patience as quantity doesn’t always mean quality!

-4. Foreign News Websites
+4. Foreign News Websites to learn languages online

 An integral part of truly learning and appreciating a language is immersing yourself in the culture.
 A great way to keep up with the culture is to read a newspaper or magazine online in the language you’re studying.